sanglap-das/PwC-Switzerland_Virtual_Case_Experience_Power-BI/README.md

   - Average Call Duration : 225 seconds per call.
   - Issue Resolved : 73% of issues were resolved.
   - Calls Answered : 81% of calls were answered.

+## Task 3: Telecom Churn and Retention Analysis
+Before you start working on our dashboard, the Retention Manager at PhoneNow provides you with these inputs:

+- Customers who left within the last month

+- Services each customer has signed up for: phone, multiple lines, internet, online security, online backup, device protection, tech support, and streaming TV and movies

+- Customer account information: how long as a customer, contract, payment method, paperless billing, monthly charges, total charges and number of tickets opened in the categories administrative and technical

+- Demographic info about customers – gender, age range, and if they have partners and dependents